Get your personal plan match in 2 minutes

 Here is a concrete example of how much this strategy saves for a self-employed individual.
 We compare three scenarios: an ACA marketplace plan, health sharing without HSA, and health sharing with HSA.

-*Zion alone may qualify for HSA with separate MEC plan. **Effective cost = Annual premium - tax savings - FICA savings.
+*Illustrative mid-band individual rate — published floors start at $114/mo for both Zion and HSA Secure (same rate table). †Zion is HSA-eligible on its own per our ministry JSON / HSA answer page; column shows the same HSA math when you contribute. **Effective cost = Annual premium − income-tax savings − FICA savings.
 HSA funds remain yours for future medical expenses.
 Assumes unsubsidized ACA premium (no income-based subsidies).

 The effective cost difference is striking.
-After accounting for tax and FICA savings, the HSA Secure + HSA strategy reduces your effective healthcare cost to approximately $410/year versus $5,472/year for an unsubsidized ACA plan.
-Even without the HSA benefit, Zion HealthShare at $2,220/year saves over $3,000 compared to ACA pricing.
+After accounting for tax and FICA savings, an HSA-compatible health sharing + HSA strategy can reduce effective healthcare cost to roughly $758/year in this illustration versus $5,472/year for an unsubsidized ACA plan.

 For families, the math is even more favorable.
-The 2026 family HSA contribution limit is $8,300.
-At a 24% tax bracket, that is $1,992 in income tax savings plus $1,270 in FICA savings for self-employed individuals — a combined $3,262 in annual tax benefits.
+The 2026 family HSA contribution limit used on this site is $8,550.
+At a 24% tax bracket, that is about $2,052 in income tax savings plus ~$1,308 in FICA savings for self-employed individuals — roughly $3,360 in annual tax benefits.
+Want to run the numbers for your specific situation?
+Our cost calculator lets you model exact tax savings at your income level and family size.

 Step-by-Step Setup Guide